valebearzotti/quiz-challenge/README.md

 Yet I only use Next.js and Tailwind CSS from this stack.
 Apart from that, I use [React Query](https://react-query.tanstack.com/) for context management and Ethers.js for interacting with the Ethereum blockchain & ecosystem.
 I could have used Wagmi or any other similar library and save some time but for this particular project I thought of using Ethers.js and writing my own hooks.

 MetaMask docs

+The survey's main image was not found so I replaced it with the first's question image.